iQuHACK/2021_The-Sherlock-Ohms/README.md

 Other things we wanted to implement:
 * input/ output file
 * 10x10 boards
-* nicer design with grafic output
+* nicer design with graphic output